gvanzin-allegheny/code-of-conduct/conduct.md

 #### Level 2 Infraction

-Students who commit violation 3 times or more in total will be required to have a meeting with professor to talk about their current infractions and develope a plan to avoid future ones.
+Students who commit violation 3 times or more in total will be required to have a meeting with professor to talk about their current infractions and develop a plan to avoid future ones.

 #### Level 3 Infraction

-Students who commit violation 5 times in total or avoid meeting with professor after a level 2 infraction will be deducted grades on their current assignment.
+Students who commit violation 5 times in total or avoid meeting with professor after a level 2 infraction will have  points deducted from grade on their current assignment.